AFurryBear/AFurryBear.github.io/_pages/Bio.md

 My current research interests are learning and memory, especially in the context of spatial navigation.
 When I am not in lab, I enjoy writing popular science blogs.
 Besides, I love running, reading, cooking, and playing puzzles in my free time.
 <br/>
 <br/>
-Fun fact about me: in the pilot scan of my experiment, I found the my left cerebellum is almost missing.
+Fun fact about me: in the pilot scan of my own experiment, I found my left cerebellum is almost missing.
 Ever since that, this has been the best excuse of my poor dancing skill.
 I've made a <a href='https://afurrybear.com/assets/img/yirong-brain-slice.jpeg'>Valentine's day poster of my brain scan</a>.